 Here’s a summary of other learning we’ve been doing at home!

 As with big sis, I taught my son several dozen Chinese characters through environmental print and simple activities.
-Then he asked to start Sagebooks and flew through the first two levels.
+Then he asked to start Sagebooks and flew through the first 2 levels.

 After finishing the second level, he became very resistant to using the boring books.
 So rather than forcing him to continue, we took a break!